d6lts/backup_migrate/README.md

 `composer install`

+Local file encryption via php-encrpytion lib:

+If you require local file encryption support you will also need to install the php-encryption library( https://github.com/defuse/php-encryption ):
+`composer require defuse/php-encryption`

 Install the module as usual using Drush or the Drupal UI.

 For more information on using composer see: https://getcomposer.org/